-Kathleen Robinette, PhD-Professor and Head
+Jane Swinney, PhD - Associate Professor and Head

-The mission of the Department of Design, Housing and Merchandising (DHM) is to foster visionary, innovative solutions to global human issues, using creative, critical thinking, and technological processes within the context of Design, Housing and Merchandising.
+The mission of the Department of Design, Housing and Merchandising (DHM) is to be recognized leaders in Technology and Sustainable Design in partnership with industry and community.
 Three undergraduate options are available: apparel design and production, interior design, and merchandising each requiring a summer internship between the junior and senior years.

 Students in apparel design and production are preparing for careers in the apparel and sewn products industries.
 The program emphasizes the integration of design principles, construction methods, consumer preferences and mass production strategies.
-Course work includes principles of design, anthropometrics and pattern grading, apparel assembly and production, draping techniques, methods of mass production, quality assurance, properties and performance evaluation of textiles, patternmaking, computer-aided design and technology, entrepreneurship, and a required internship to acquire apparel design industry experience.
-Students must pass a proficiency review after the freshman year to continue in the program's upper division courses.
-The American Apparel and Footwear Association (AAFA) Education Foundation has endorsed the preproduction (design) and production management undergraduate curricula, making OSU one of only 13 schools in North America recognized with an AAFA-approved apparel program.
+Course work includes principles of design, anthropometrics and pattern grading, apparel assembly and production, draping techniques, methods of mass production, quality assurance, properties and performance evaluation of textiles, patternmaking, computer-aided design and technology, entrepreneurship, and a required internship to acquire appare design industry experience.
+The American Apparel and Footwear Association (AAFA) Education Foundation has endorsed the undergraduate curricula, making OSU one of only 13 schools in North America recognized with an AAFAapproved apparel program.
 Career opportunities include apparel designer, technical designer, product development manager, accessory designer, patternmaker, textile designer, sourcing manager, quality assurance manager, production manager and apparel engineer.

 Students in interior design are preparing for careers as professionals who assist businesses and families in planning and solving problems relative to the function and quality of interior living and working environments.
 Course work includes fundamentals of design, design analysis, ergonomics, concept development, space planning and programming, design of interior space, computer-aided design (CAD) and related aspects of environmental design.
 Students must pass the Proficiency Review Process at the end of their freshman year to be accepted into the professional level interior design program.
 Upon acceptance, students are expected to have their own laptop computer with sufficient capacity for graphics software used in the profession.
-Career opportunities include professional practice in interior design and architectural firms, lighting, facility management, historic restoration and preservation and product design and sales.
+Career opportunities include professional practice in interior design and architectural firms, lighting design, facility management, historic restoration and preservation and product design and sales.
 The undergraduate interior design program is accredited by the Council for Interior Design Accreditation (CIDA) and the program has achieved national ranking by the publication Design Intelligence.

-The merchandising program prepares students for careers at every level of the soft goods industry: trend forecasting, textile sales, wholesaling product lines to retailers, retail buyers, managers, visual merchandisers as well as auxiliary industries including fashion journalism, event planning, and logistics.
-Course work includes retailing, merchandise planning and analysis, sustainable design, profitable merchandising analysis, visual merchandising and communication, market analysis, quality assurance, retail technology and international sourcing.
-Merchandising graduates are in high demand among retailers, manufacturers, product developers, and designers.
+The merchandising program prepares students for careers at every level of the fashion industry: trend forecasting, textile sales, wholesaling product lines to retailers, retail buyers, managers, visual merchandisers as well as auxiliary industries including fashion journalism, event planning, and logistics.
+Course work includes retailing, merchandise planning and analysis, sustainable design, profitable merchandising analysis, visual merchandising and communication, market analysis, quality assurance, retail technology and global sourcing.
+Merchandising graduates are in high demand among retailers, manufacturers, product developers, supply chain and sourcing managers, and designers.